eduvpn/documentation/SHIBBOLETH_SP.md

 category: authentication
 ---

 This document describes installing Shibboleth on Debian 9 and 10.
-Some things are different between Debian 10 and 9, check the comment behind the commands!

 # Installation